Ptyodactylus

 The genus has 12 described species.

 Geographic range and habitat

 The genus Ptyodactylus is distributed across dry areas of Africa and the Middle East.

 Description

 The common name, fan-fingered geckos, is derived from the pattern of the straight toes which are splayed out like the pattern of a snowflake.
 The pads on the ventral surface of the toes are adhesive, and each toe has a retractable claw.

-Species & subspecies
+Species and subspecies

 The following species and subspecies are recognized as being valid.